GabHoo/Challenging-SRL/README.md

 # Challenging-SRL
-All the noteboook are runnables
+Pick a model from the first Cell.